Study in the UK

 You need to wait until you have an offer from a university or college before applying for a visa.
 Your university or college will then be able to give you a document called a Confirmation of Acceptance of Studies (CAS).
 To do this, your chosen institution needs to be approved by the UK government as a licenced sponsor.

-You will also need to pay a fee called an Immigration Health Surcharge (IHS).
+You will also need to pay a fee for a UK Immigration Health Surcharge (IHS).
 You will have to pay the IHS if you apply for a visa for a period of longer than six months, and you make your visa application outside of the UK.
 This gives you access to the UK’s National Health Service.
 Students receive a 25 per cent discount on the usual cost of this surcharge – the rate for a student visa is £470 per year for a student, for example, £940 for a 2-year visa.
 The full amount must be paid upfront and payments are made by debit/credit card as part of your online visa application.

 If you are applying online, you’ll be asked for your course dates.
 You’ll be sent an email with an IHS reference number.
 This will also be shown on screen when you’ve paid.
 Check your junk folder if you cannot see the email in your inbox.
 You can only use this number once – you’ll need to get another one if you reapply.
 You’ll need to write this on the cover of your visa application if you’re applying by post.